userfront/guide/all/guide/default-secure-software.md

 In particular, developers relying on Default-Secure Software should not need to run any update commands or incorporate security updates into their workflow in any way.
 The degree to which this is possible in a given system is the degree to which the system is default-secure.

-Some ecosystems may require that the end user approve of security updates before they are applied.
+Some ecosystems may require that the end user approve of security updates before the updates are applied.
 These ecosystems are not considered default-secure, but a software supplier within such an ecosystem can still adopt Default-Secure Software practices up to that point in order to improve overall security.

 ### 2. The software provider should be explicit about their domain